 Christiane elaborated, “One seemed to be standing in front of the other… Both have different faces!”
 The unexplainable faces left her to wonder, “Could this be John and Lavinia Fisher?”

 The Old Jail is located at 21 Magazine Street, and is owned by the American College of the Building Arts (who purchased the property back 2000 from the city’s Housing Authority).

-Bear in mind, some guests have been known to complain about being touched or grabbed by an unknown presence while at the Old Charleston Jail.
+Bear in mind, people who have walked to the Jail have been known to complain about being touched or grabbed by an unknown presence while at the Old Charleston Jail.
 Others, have experience unexplained scratches while touring the Old Jail’s grounds.
 You’ve been warn.